3. Statement of compliance and Material Accounting Policies

 Certain plant and equipments have been considered as Continuous Process Plant on the basis of technical assessment.
 Depreciation on upgradation of Property, Plant and Equipment is provided over the remaining useful life of the entire component/ PPE.

-In case the cost of part of tangible asset is significant to the total cost of the assets and useful life of that part is different from the remaining useful life of the asset, depreciation has been based on internal assessment and independent technical evaluation carried out by external valuers.
+In case the cost of part of tangible asset is significant to the total cost of the assets and useful life of that part is different from the remaining useful life of the asset, depreciation on such part has been based on internal assessment and independent technical evaluation carried out by external valuers.

 Depreciation on Property, Plant and Equipments commences when the assets are ready for their intended use.
 Based on above, the useful lives as estimated and considered for depreciation are as follows: